 Disney Pride Collection

-In celebration of Pride and the Company’s Pride collection, The Walt Disney Company is giving funds as part of our ongoing commitment to organizations around the world that support LGBTQ+ communities.
-To learn more, visit TWDCPrideCollection.com.
+The Disney Pride Collection was created by LGBTQIA+ employees and allies at The Walt Disney Company and is a reflection of their incredible contributions and place at the heart of the Company.
+In celebration of Pride and the Company’s Pride collection, we give funds as part of our ongoing commitment to organizations around the world that support LGBTQIA+ communities.

 As Shanghai Disney Resort was being planned, accessible facilities for people with disabilities were incorporated into the design.
 A comprehensive program, “MagicALL” (A Magical Experience for ALL) was launched to support both guests and Cast Members with disabilities and ensure everyone can truly enjoy all experiences within Shanghai Disney Resort.